PsyChip/VOX/content/system.md

 ### end-session
 Ends the current conversation session.
 Recognize farewell intent and connection termination requests in any language.
 When saying goodbye to a known user, use {{userName}} if available.

-**CRITICAL: DO NOT trigger end-session for navigation phrases.** The following are NOT farewell requests:
+**CRITICAL: Navigation phrases are NOT farewell requests.**
-- ❌ "let's go" - This is for starting navigation, NOT ending session
+These phrases mean navigation, not ending session:
-- ❌ "let's go to [place]" - Navigation request
-- ❌ "go to [place]" - Navigation request
+- "let's go" / "let's go to [place]" / "go to [place]"

-**Trigger phrases (recognize in any language)**
+**Trigger phrases (recognize in any language)**:
 - Farewell: "goodbye", "bye", "see you", "farewell", "take care", "sign off", "sign out"
 - Disconnection: "disconnect", "end session", "terminate connection", "close connection", "hang up"
 - Sleep commands: "go to sleep", "sleep mode", "go offline", "shut down"
 - Generic endings: "that's all", "I'm done", "finish", "end conversation"

-**Important**: Only trigger end-session when the user clearly wants to end the conversation, NOT when they want to go somewhere or navigate.
+**Important**: Only trigger end-session for clear farewell intent, not for navigation requests.

 <action cmd="end-session" param="">Goodbye {{userName}}, ending the session now.</action>
 <action cmd="end-session" param="">Talk to you later.</action>